davesnx/styled-ppx/documents/css-extraction.md

 specificity (one class, no qualifiers), so the cascade tiebreaker is "later in stylesheet wins".
-A longhand override written after a shorthand (`margin: 10px; margin-top: 20px`) must stay after it in the emitted stylesheet.
+A longhand override written after a shorthand (`margin: 10px; margin-top: 20px`) must stay after it in the emitted stylesheet, and a module's rule now stays after a dependency's equal-specificity rule regardless of file naming.
 An earlier version deduped through `Set.Make(String)`, which sorted by hash-prefixed rule text and silently destroyed declaration order (regression test:
 `packages/generate/test/source-order.t`).

 The deduplicated list is then written to the output channel.
 Inter-rule